sriramkrish68/TARP-Review-paper/README.md

 # TARP-Review-paper

+#From Chains to Blocks: How Blockchain Technology is Transforming Criminal Record Keeping.

 Goal is to Create a high quality review paper

 |Team Members | Registration No.| Journals Split out |